marszo2907/coding-challenges/README.md

-# coding-challenges
+# coding_challenges
-Solutions to the coding challegnes found in "Cracking the Coding Interview"
+Solutions to the coding challegnes found in "Cracking the Coding Interview".